-Petrolympic holds an interest in a total of 752,933 hectares (1,860,530 acres) of oil and gas exploration permits in the Province of Quebec, Canada, that include holdings in the St. Lawrence Lowlands and Gaspe Peninsula.
+Petrolympic holds an interest in a total of 752,933 hectares (1,860,530 acres) of oil and gas exploration permits (now termed "exploration licenses") in the Province of Quebec, Canada, that include holdings in the St. Lawrence Lowlands and Gaspe Peninsula.
 The Company's holdings in the St. Lawrence Lowlands consist of a 30% interest in 216,933 hectares (536,051 acres) through a joint venture with Ressources et Energie Squatex ("Squatex"), a 12% interest in 8,000 hectares (19,768 acres) through the Farmout Agreement with Canbriam Energy Inc., and a 100% interest in 56,152 hectares (138,754 acres).
-Petrolympic also maintains holdings in the Gaspe and Lower St. Lawrence regions, including a 30% interest in 431,160 hectares (1,065,415 acres) through a joint venture with Squatex and a 100% interest in a block of exploration permits referred to as the Mitis and the Matapedia properties and totaling 40,688 hectares (100,542 acres).
+Petrolympic also maintains holdings in the Gaspe and Lower St. Lawrence regions, including a 30% interest in 431,160 hectares (1,065,415 acres) through a joint venture with Squatex and a 100% interest in a block of exploration licenses referred to as the Mitis and the Matapedia properties and totaling 40,688 hectares (100,542 acres).

-Throughout 2016, the Company has undertaken a series of geophysical, geochemical and laboratory studies to de-risk the various plays and drilling targets identified in its two 100% owned Properties.
+Throughout 2016, the Company has undertaken a series of geophysical, geochemical and laboratory studies to de-risk the various plays and drilling targets identified in its two 100% owned properties.
 The results confirmed the validity of the exploration strategy and were further analysed throughout 2017 to refine the nature and location of the drilling targets.
 Subject to permitting, equipment availability and funding, the Company intends to initiate a seismic and drilling campaign in the field as soon as possible.
-In anticipation of the future Petroleum Resources Act (which was voted in December 2016), Petrolympic has also undertaken a round of meetings and consultations with the local and regional stakeholders.